 Now that the printable HTV is cut, you will want to weed away all of the excess material from around the edges or from the center of certain designs.
 I will note here that both materials are fairly delicate but the version for light materials will tear REALLY easily.
 Use caution as you lift the excess from the backing of both products.

-How to Apply
+How To Apply

 Now that you have the basics, let’s make some projects!
 You can find the cut file for all of the projects I am making in my Cricut Design Space Profile.
 Just scroll down to “printable HTV projects” and open the design.
 You can then resize and print these as desired.
 The two types have different methods for application and I am covering both below.

-Applying StarCraft for Dark Fabrics
+Applying StarCraft For Dark Fabrics

 You can apply this by peeling from the backing paper or by using transfer tape.
 I actually did two projects both ways in the video above.
-I just wanted to see the differences and which way that I liked better.
+I just wanted to see the differences and which way I liked better.

-Peel and Apply
+Peel & Apply

 The first method does not use transfer tape and ended up being my favorite.
 This is great for simple designs with one piece but if you have a design with multiple pieces, you probably want to drop down below and see how to use transfer tape.
 But first, here is a brief overview of applying with no transfer tape.

-- Peel the printed transfer from the backing paper with your hands.
+Peel the printed transfer from the backing paper with your hands.

-- Lay the design onto the fabric surface.
 NOTE: You may want to press your surface first to remove wrinkles and moisture.

-- Cover the design with something like butcher paper.
+Cover the design with something like butcher paper.
 The StarCraft actually comes with a few sheets to use.

-- Then press for the time and temperature indicated on the packaging.
+Then press for the time and temperature indicated on the packaging.
 This product calls for medium pressure.
 I actually used an EasyPress for my experiments but a heat press is recommended.
 I do not think a household iron would work.

-- Remove the butcher paper after your design is completely cool.
+Remove the butcher paper after your design is completely cool.

-- Your project is done and ready to wear!
+Your project is done and ready to wear!
 Be sure to follow all launder instructions found on the packaging.

 Using Transfer Tape